caiopizzol/semantic-release-linear-app/README.md

 ### What if my branch doesn't have an issue?

-The plugin will skip it (unless `requireIssueInBranch: false`).
+The plugin will skip branches without Linear issue IDs.
 This is intentional - not every release needs to update Linear.

 ## Troubleshooting